teyinlml/minliangliu.github.io/_pages/teaching.md

 * L. Liang, **M. Liu**, C. Martin, and W. Sun.
 2018. *Journal of The Royal Society Interface*. [[Link](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2017.0844)]

 A3.
 Direct identification of *in vivo* constitutive parameters from aorta geometries at two cardiac phases.
 * Machine learning is more powerful for inverse problems which are traditionally solved by using iterative methods.
-We demonstrated the use of a machine learning model to fundamentally accelerate *in vivo* material parameter identification.
-The time cost of the inverse calculation was reduced from hours, days, or weeks to <1 second.
+We demonstrated the use of a machine learning model to vastly accelerate the identification of *in vivo* material parameters.
+The time cost of the inverse calculation was greatly reduced: from hours, days, or weeks to <1 second.

 <p align="center">
 <img src="https://minliangliu.github.io//images/MLmat.PNG" width="507" height="189" />